mcu-tools/mcuboot/README-zephyr.rst

 argument, which is the target to build.
 This must be a Zephyr board which supports mcuboot.

-To support mcuboot, a Zephyr board needs to provide data about the flash driver and image layout.
-This is centralized in boot/zephyr/include/target.h.
-Depending on the board, this information may come from board-specfic headers, Device Tree, or be configured by mcuboot on a per-SoC family basis.
+In addition to the partitions defined in DTS, some additional information about the flash layout is currently required to build mcuboot itself.
+All the needed configuration is collected in boot/zephyr/include/target.h.
+Depending on the board, this information may come from board-specific headers, Device Tree, or be configured by mcuboot on a per-SoC family basis.

-Once this is finished building, the bootloader should reside in ``outdir/targname/zephyr.[bin|hex]``.
-Use the flashing tools you have to install this image at the beginning of the flash.
+After building the bootloader, the binaries should reside in ``outdir/targname/zephyr.[bin|hex]``.
+Use the flashing tools you have to install this image, usually at the beginning of the flash.

 Building Applications for the bootloader
 ========================================

-In order build an application to be used within the bootloader, there are a few configuration changes that need to be made to it (typically in the app's prj.conf).
+In addition to flash partitions in DTS, some additional configuration is required to build applications for mcuboot.

+The directory samples/zephyr/hello-world in the mcuboot tree contains a simple application with everything you need.
+You can try it on your board and then just make a copy of it to get started on your own application; see samples/zephyr/README.md for a tutorial.

+More details:

 - ``CONFIG_TEXT_SECTION_OFFSET`` must be set to allow room for the boot image header.
+Typically this is set in the app's prj.conf.
 It must also be aligned to a boundary that the particular MCU requires the vector table to be aligned on.
-This is dependent upon the particular board you have chosen.
-Starting with 0x200 is a good way to start, since all of the boards will work with this alignment.

-- ``CONFIG_FLASH_BASE_ADDRESS`` must be set to the base address in flash where the SLOT0 lives.
-This should match the value found in ``boot/zephyr/target/*.h`` for your target, for ``FLASH_AREA_IMAGE_0_OFFSET``.
-Note that some targets build for a higher-than-zero flash address, and this should be compensated for when setting this value.
-It should generally be set to a small amount larger than its initial value.
+- Your board must provide a DTS zephyr,code-partition chosen node which ensures it is built and linked into the DTS slot0_partition.

 With this, build the application as your normally would.